tessercat/pbx-docs/security.md

 to insert a "man-in-the-middle" by anyone with privileged access to the service host.

+One way to limit
+resources consumed
+by such misuse
+would be to restrict
+the maximum number of connected clients per channel.

+When clients are unable to join a channel, or a mismatch between the number of connected peers in the client's peer list and the total number of connected clients could indicate misuse.

 Securing messages
 relayed by the service host